kubernetes/kops/docs/cli/kops_replace.md

 ### Synopsis

-Replace a resource specification by filename or stdin.
+Replace a resource desired configuration by filename or stdin.

 ```
 kops replace -f FILENAME